miguelwicht/Laravel-Docker-Jenkins-Test/readme.md

 # Docker-Web-Template

-Simple template for an Apache, PHP, mysql setup.
-Mounts mysql data directory for persistence and easy access.
+Simple template for an Apache, PHP, MySQL setup.
 Includes script for image exports that can be imported in production.

 ## Project Structure

 - \_data/
+- \_utils/
 - \_export/ (created if needed)
 - web/
-- docker-compose.dev.yml
+- docker-compose.override.yml
 - docker-compose.prod.yml
 - docker-compose.yml
 - makefile